Ramiz03S/MindRove_Dataset/README.md

 - Run the program, it will last for 4 minutes
 - The recordings will be saved to a CSV file in a folder in the same directory as the program

 The first 6 coloumns of the CSV file corrospond to the C1, C2, C3, C4, C5, and C6 electrode positions provided by the Arc headset, while the last column represents the trigger signals.
-These are sent by the headset at the same time the visual cue is shown on the screen.
+The triggers are sent by the headset at the same time the visual cue is shown on the screen.
+For right and left hand runs, the trigger values 1 and 2 corrospond to right and left hand MI respectively.
+While for both feet and tongue runs, the trigger signals 1 and 2 corrospond to tongue and both feet MI respectively.